zloishavrin/lava-business-payment-library/README.md

 })
 ```

-### Request for withdrawal information
+### Request for payoff information

 It is also mandatory to specify a unique project identifier in Lava (if it was specified in the constructor, it is not necessary to specify it in the method).
-It is also mandatory to specify a unique payment identifier in the merchant system (orderId) or a withdrawal number (payoffId).
+It is also mandatory to specify a unique payment identifier in the merchant system (orderId) or a payoff number (payoffId).

 ```javascript
 lavaApi.payoffInfo({